 The country’s process to shift its analog broadcasting to digital was prolonged to 2018.
-Consequently, the 3,300 Russian TV channels are transmitted without needing a mandatory licence.
+Consequently, the 3,300 Russian TV channels are transmitted without needing a mandatory license.
 Cable TV is the norm in Russia, with all providers offering various packages.
-The majority of residential buildings have aerials mounted to their roofs and can receive 15 channels for free.
+The majority of residential buildings have aerials mounted to their roofs and receive 15 channels for free.

-Russia also has various major cable and satellite TV providers for its expat community.
+Russia also has various major cable and satellite TV providers.
 Channels are typically in English, but you can also buy Smart TVs with subtitles.
-The leading satellite TV provider in Russia is Tricolour TV which offers packages of up to 151 channels, many transmitted in HD, starting at around RUB 1,200 a year.
+The leading satellite TV provider in Russia is Tricolour TV which offers packages of up to 151 channels, starting at around RUB 1,200 a year.

 Another TV provider OnLime (Rostelcom) offers packages starting with a basic 129 channels priced at RUB 320 per month.
 They offer packages that include English language channels.

-Most apartments in major cities will already have these services installed.
-However, if a new tenant or owner wants to change providers, the application can be completed online, by telephone or visiting the company’s office.
-Approximately five to seven working days are required for new installations; contracts don’t have a date of duration indicated, so it gives the possibility to cancel with a 10-day notice.
-Bills for Russian television can be paid online, in the offices of the service provider, at designated payment machines or over the phone.
+Most apartments in major cities already have these services.
+However, if a new tenant or owner wants to change providers, the application can be completed online, by telephone, or visiting the company’s office.
+About five to seven working days are required for new installations; contracts don’t have a date of duration indicated, so it gives the possibility to cancel with a 10-day notice.
+Bills for Russian television can be paid online, in the offices of the service provider, at designated payment machines, or over the phone.